AshmitaChakraborty034/Ashmita-demo/README.md

 # Ashmita-demo
-This is my first git repository
+This is my first Git repository
+Author - Ashmita Chakraborty